abhi-r3v0/Adhrit/README.md

 ## Uses:

-1. Extracts the apk contents.
+* Extracts the apk contents.
-2. Disassembles native libraries
+* Disassembles native libraries
-3. Extracts jar out of dex.
+* Extracts jar out of dex.
-4. Extracts source code in Java.
+* Extracts source code in Java.
-5. Extracts source code in Smali.
+* Extracts source code in Smali.
-6. Recompile smali into APK
+* Recompiles smali into APK
-7. Check for bytecode injection points.
+* Checks for bytecode injection points.
-8. Analyzes permissions used by the application.
+* Analyzes permissions used by the application.
-9. Dumps the Manifest.
+* Dumps the Manifest.
-10. Dumps the certificate details.
+* Dumps the certificate details.
-11. Checks for malware footprints in VirusTotal database.
+* Checks for malware footprints in VirusTotal database.

 ## Pre-requisites:

-1. Linux or MAC
+* Linux or MAC
-2. Java JDK
+* Java JDK

 ## Usage: